 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Pork vs. Cheddar Cheese — In-Depth Nutrition Comparison
+Pork vs. Cheese — In-Depth Nutrition Comparison

 Compare

-Differences between Pork and Cheddar Cheese
+Differences between pork and cheese

-• Pork's daily need coverage for Vitamin B1 is 71% higher.
+• Pork's daily need coverage for vitamin B1 is 71% higher.

-• The amount of Saturated Fat in Pork is lower.
+• The amount of saturated fat in pork is lower.

 The food types used in this comparison are Pork, fresh, loin, whole, separable lean and fat, cooked, broiled and Cheese, cheddar.